 Digest, election reform, victim's rights, and changes in corporate liability and

+it gets even more complicated.
 Is our mission to focus on one or two "big" topics or to provide a

+broad and united presence before the governor, the legislator and state media?
 I digress.
 What about Sunday hunting?
 How important an issue is it to us?
 How

+does the WVEC make that determination?
 I would find it useful to hear from Update readers and WV-CAG members as to

 what posture and how much energy should be given to Sunday hunting.
 The bill in